 Your mission is to get a talent agent to agree to me with you in person to evaluate you as a potential client.
 Your headshot should capture the talent agency’s attention.
 Your resume should show how serious and experienced you are and your cover letter should introduce yourself.

 Always make sure that you have the correct spelling of an agent and the agency along with the correct mailing address.
 To improve your chances of getting an agent as soon as possible.
 Mail your package to every union-franchised agency.
-Then, after waiting for 10 days, start contacting each agency asking for a meeting.
+Then, after waiting for ten days, start contacting each agency asking for a meeting.

-Read more: 4 Things Actors Should Be Doing Everyday
+Read more: 4 Things Actors Should Be Doing Every day

 3. Interviewing with a Talent Agency

 If an agent wants to meet you in person, then you are one step closer to reaching your dreams.
 To prepare for the interview make sure that you know how to get to the talent agents’ office.
 Nothing looks worse than showing up late to a meeting.
-Make sure you dress professional but, don’t go too crazy because you do not want your talent agent to type cast you for certain roles.
+Make sure you dress professional but, don’t go too crazy because you do not want your talent agent to typecast you for specific roles.
 The talent agent will most likely have a copy of your package but, be sure to bring copies just in case.

 The purpose of the meeting is to give the agent a chance to determine if you can make it as an actor, so be ready to perform for the agent.
-That means have a monologue ready to recite at a moment’s notice and be prepared to do a cold reading from a script that the agent hands you.
+That means to have a monologue prepared to recite at a moment’s notice and be prepared to do a cold reading from a script that the agent hands you.

 4. Questions you should ask your prospective talent agent

 You should never be afraid to ask questions during your interview.
 Here are five questions you should ask during your meeting.

 1. Who will represent me from your agency?